telehack-foundation/.github/basic.md

 ```
 10  FOR I = 0 TO 255
 20  ?
-CHR$(27) "[38;5;" STR$(I) "M" I ;
+CHR$(27) "[38;5;" STR$(I) "m" I ;
 30  IF NOT I MOD 16 THEN ?
 40  NEXT
 ```

-This table starts with the original 16 colors (0-15).
+This table starts with the original 16 colours (0-15).

-The proceeding 216 colors (16-231) are formed by a 3bpc RGB value offset by 16, packed into a single value.
+The proceeding 216 colours (16-231) are formed by a 3bpc RGB value offset by 16, packed into a single value.

-The final 24 colors (232-255) are grayscale starting from a shade slighly lighter than black, ranging up to shade slightly darker than white.
+The final 24 colours (232-255) are grayscale starting from a shade slighly lighter than black, ranging up to shade slightly darker than white.

 Some emulators interpret these steps as linear increments (256 / 24) on all three channels, although some emulators may explicitly define these values.